 Where is Europe ?

 "Europe Squares" is an art research and intervention project ongoing since 2002 that explores the relations between the symbolic values and the concrete urban situations of squares named "Europe Square", in and outside Europe.
-The Mayor's Series is the narrative, initiated along the Habitat3 conference in 2016, of a fictional mayor that travels from square to square, looking for models for the one he wants to build in his hometown.
+The Mayor's Series is the narrative of a fictional mayor that travels from square to square, looking for models for the one he wants to build in his hometown.
 Meanwhile, the hometown has to govern itself without its mayor.
 The project stands for a pluralistic understanding of Europe.
 It sees the cities as the sites that can cope with the many contradictory ideas and models of Europe